Hellbound is a 1994 supernatural action movie starring Chuck Norris.

 - Leave No Witnesses: The reason why Prosatanos kills the prostitute: he might have let her go otherwise, but she walks in on him after he just finished murdering someone else, with the bloody evidence still in his hands.Prosatanos: Time for you to leave.

-- Not Quite Dead: A demon named Prosatanos is stabbed by an old Rabbi with one of the sacred knives that were originally used to bind the demon inside a coffin.
+- Not Quite Dead: Prosatanos is stabbed by an old rabbi with one of the sacred knives that were originally used to bind the demon inside a coffin.
 The demon appears to die, only to reveal that he can't be killed even by those weapons and murdering the poor old man in response.

 - Sealed Evil in a Can: Prosatanos is sealed inside his own tomb by Richard the Lionheart during the Crusades.
 He's set free six hundred years later by two tomb raiders.